 When it comes to slots and video poker machines, there are more than 1700 games to choose from.
 Video poker fans will especially like this venue as Pepper Mill Resor features over 700 of these machines*.

 Yes, like other regulated US states, Nevada requires all players to be physically present within its borders to access Nevada-licensed sites.
-You will need to allow geolocation tracking on your device before accessing a Nevada poker site so that the operator can make sure you are in compliance with this request.
+You will need to allow geolocation tracking on your device before accessing a Nevada poker site so that the operator can ensure you comply with this request.

 At the moment, WSOP is the only licensed poker site operating in Nevada.
-However, BetMGM Poker will be joining the regulated space in the near future, giving you another option.
-Of course, poker players can have accounts and play with both operators without any issues.
+However, BetMGM Poker is rumored to join the regulated space soon, giving you another option.

-Yes, Nevada has an interstate agreement with Delaware, New Jersey, and Michigan, allowing it to combine player pools across the borders.
-Poker players from these four states can play together, as long as the operator has a presence in all of them.
+Yes, Nevada has an interstate online poker agreement with Delaware, New Jersey, and Michigan, allowing it to combine player pools across the borders.
+Poker players from these four states can play together as long as the operator has a presence in all of them.

-Yes, you can.
-WSOP NV provides a mobile app for iOS and Android users and so does BetMGM Poker.
+Yes.
+WSOP NV provides a mobile app for iOS and Android users, which you can download here.
 When playing on your phone, the same rules still apply.
-You will need to be physically present within Nevada borders to be able to access real money cash games.
+You will need to be physically present within Nevada borders to be able to access real money poker games.

 Yes!
 The World Series of Poker (WSOP) has been hosting online bracelet events for players located in Nevada since 2013 and has expanded to include other states in the US with legal online poker.
 Players can compete in the online WSOP events from the comfort of their own homes and have the chance to win the same prestigious WSOP bracelets as those awarded in the live events.